When you’re thinking about your next trip to the lake, you’ve probably got your eyes on doing some boating.

 Pros:

-The quality of this boat is evident as you look on the inside & out.
-This boat handles quite well through the water so you’re not going to have any problems with performance in that area.
-The driver’s helm is laid out in a nice and centralized manner.
-Being able to stretch out and really take up a ton of space on board a boat might be unmatched by any other pontoon boat out there.
+The quality of this boat is evident as you look on the inside and out.
+It handles quite well through the water so that you won’t have any problems with performance in that area.
+The driver’s helm is laid out nicely and centrally.
+Being able to stretch out and take up a ton of space on board a boat might be unmatched by any other pontoon boat.

 Cons:

-There are some pontoon boats that do luxury better, there’s no doubt about that.
-This isn’t a shoddy model, but it’s not the best of the best either.
-It’s right in line for value, but I think other people may look to different models for some features that match up with their needs better.
+Some pontoon boats do luxury better; there’s no doubt about that.
+This isn’t a shoddy model, but it’s not the best.
+It’s right in line for value, but other people may look to different models for features that better match their needs.